arcaravaggi/CV/Anthony_Caravaggi_CV.md

 2015 Living with aliens.
 SciLogs
 2015 Communities and conservation in developing countries.
 QUBio
 2015 Putting wildlife in the frame.
 QUBio
-2015 Astrotweeps and Biotweeps–rotating Twitter accounts.
+2015 Astrotweeps and Biotweeps: rotating Twitter accounts.
 Crastina.se
 2015 Media battle highlights importance of scientific credit.
 ScienceNews
 2015 Dear Alice, the hare might be sane after all.
 QUBio
 2015 BBC News.
 Counting Irish hares at Belfast International Airport